 - 2009: Medical Malpractice Settlement of $850,000.
 Doctor cut Plaintiff's illiac vein and artery, during surgery, causing her additional surgeries and a great deal of pain and suffering.
-Our law firm handled this case.
+The Law Offices of Miller & Zois handled this case.

 - 2008: Medical Negligence Verdict for $2,000,000.
 Plaintiffs, parents to a 19 day old infant, allege that their pediatrician failed to adequately diagnose their child’s condition which led to the infant’s untimely death.
 Plaintiffs contact their pediatrician, the Defendant, and inform him that their son has lost weigh since birth.
 The Defendant doctor relays to the Plaintiffs that their son may be allergic to his formula and suggests changing the formula.
 Plaintiffs comply, but three days later, they contact the Defendant doctor again to relay that their son has continued to lose weight.
 The parties converse for 30-45 minutes whereupon it is determined an additional formula should be tried.
 The next day, Plaintiffs take their infant son to the ER, and he is airlifted to Johns Hopkins where he dies the next day of sepsis.
 Plaintiffs allege the Defendant doctor failed to suggest appropriate testing for their son and that if such testing had been done, their son would not have passed.
 Defendants contend the infant’s death was not a foreseeable event, and that it was the parent’s decision to try a third formula instead of taking the infant to the hospital.
 A jury deliberated for two and a half hours before awarding the Plaintiffs $2,000,000.